 Sure, you will find some exposed chests on the French beaches.
 Many women, however, do remain covered.
 As a female sun-seeker, you won't feel out of place keeping a bikini top on at most beaches.
 Some beaches tend to be more topless than other beaches, but there is almost always a mix of women with tops on and tops off.

-> And if you really want to bare all, check out the famous nudist and naturist beaches in France.
+And if you want to bare all, you can visit a famous nudist and naturist beach in France.

-> 06 of 12
+06 of 12

 It can be expensive to visit France if you aren't careful, just as it is for any foreign country, particularly if you are visiting for the first time and don't know the tricks.